blackn1g/DeepshjirRepack/README.md

 ----------------------------------------
 It happens in the past that some people only copy-pasted my scripts without mention me in their release.
 But i exspect to give me credits.
+If you use my scripts to release another repack/or use it for an illigal private server i will shut down this public repo and i will develop for the next >months< private.

 Credits
 -------